Whiteout82/DiceRoller/README.md

 v.4 Changes to draw Text

-v.5 Converted to maybe work in RedM
+v.5 Converted to maybe work in RedM (Thanks to crimson-3dme)